 Your healthcare provider will ask you:

-- How long you have been taking the drug.
+- How long you have been taking the drug?

-- How frequently you took it.
+- How frequently you have taken it?

 - The dose you regularly took.